Jarpos/jarm-c/README.md

 <br>

 **Todo** (After most basic stuff is finished)**:**<br>
+ - [ ] Fix display of adjacent bombs when colors are disabled
  - [ ] Generate fields until valid input is found for first input
+ - [ ] Clear adjacent fields if selected field has no adjacent bombs
  - [X] Add row/column numbers to cli output
  - [X] Game output should work on fields larger than 10x10
  - [X] Add flags for marking
- - [ ] Clear adjacent fields if selected field has no adjacent bombs
  - [X] Rework how cells are selected
- - [ ] Disable *all* VT100 Terminal codes when selected
+ - [X] Disable *all* VT100 Terminal codes when selected

 ### Build
 **Dependencies:**<br>